erwanM974/hibou_label/README.md

 }
 ```

-We can specify that we want algorithmic treatments of this .hsf file to be logged with the "loggers" attribute.
+We can specify that we want algorithmic treatments of this ".hsf" file to be logged with the "loggers" attribute.
 In this build only a "graphic" logger exists.
-It will create an image file (with the same name as the .hsf file) describing the treatment.
+It will create an image file (with the same name as the ".hsf" file) describing the treatment.
 The generation of this image requires the graphviz tool to be installed ([https://www.graphviz.org/download/](https://www.graphviz.org/download/)),
 and the "dot" command to be in the "PATH" environment variable.
 The output of the graphic logger can either be a .png file (specified with "graphic=png")